Tamás Yvan Topolánszky: Career

 Budapest's international tourism campaign was launched under the slogan Spice of Europe, with an image film directed by Topolánszky.
 The campaign film, which premiered in 2018, was broadcast continuously on online platforms around the world by several prominent international TV channels, including CNN.
 The film has been included in the academic on nation branding.
 Topolánszky, in response to university invitations, analyzed together with the students the content and artistic means of nation branding in Spice of Europe.

 Topolánszky's first feature film, Curtiz, is an English-Hungarian historical drama about the famous Oscar-winning Hungarian film director Michael Curtiz, made with the support of the NMHH Médiatanács Magyar Média Mecenatúra.
-The film gives viewers an insight into the few months during the shooting of the classic film Casablanca in 1942, when Curtiz had to deal with political censorship, his troubled family relationships and, most of all, his own egotistical, aggressive personality.
+The film gives viewers an insight into the few months during the shooting of the classic film Casablanca in 1942, when Curtiz had to deal with political censorship, his troubled family relationships, and, most of all, his own egotistical, aggressive personality.

 Topolánszky stressed the importance of filmmaking as a team effort, where the director realizes his vision with the help of his creative team.

 The film won, among others, the Grand Prix des Amériques Award for Best First Feature Film, the most prestigious category of the 2018 Montreal World Film Festival.
 This makes Topolánszky the second and last Hungarian film director to win the main prize at the festival, after Árpád Sopits, as this was the last Montreal Film Festival in 2018.

-In addition to the Montreal award, Topolánszky won the Best Director Award at the 2019 Riviera International Film Festival in Sestri Levante; the Best Foreign Language Film Award at the 2019 Burbank International Film Festival and was the Best Directorial Debut Award at the 2019 Camerimage Festival.
+In addition to the Montreal award, Topolánszky won the Best Director Award at the 2019 Riviera International Film Festival in Sestri Levante; the Best Foreign Language Film Award at the 2019 Burbank International Film Festival, and the Best Directorial Debut Award at the 2019 Camerimage Festival.

 Since 2020, the film is available worldwide on Netflix.

 In 2021, Topolánszky was listed as producer of the film Magasságok és mélységek / Heights and Depths.